JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

     url: https://www.harvard.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest spans theoretical perspective of Machine Learning.
+bio: My research interest spans optimization and science of artificial intelligence.

 # Interests to show in About widget
 interests:
-  - Machine Learning Theory
-  - Optimization Theory
+  - Optimization and Science of AI

 # Education to show in About widget
 education: